Theta-Limited/OpenAthena-Legacy-Python/README.md

 # Uses
 Especially when employed with GPS-guided munitions (artillery, stuff dropped outta planes, whatever) this would greatly aid the safety and processes of the [forward artillery observer](https://en.wikipedia.org/wiki/Artillery_observer) while reducing the risk of operator error (mismeasurement, miscalculation, etc.) and subsequent risk to civilian lives.

-Also, much more practical but much less fun-sounding, it could be used for very quick measuring and surveying for civic engineering (or something).
+Also, much more practical but much less fun-sounding, it could be used for very quick measuring and surveying for civic engineering (or something), and many other commercial purposes.

 # US Arms export control notice
 If you are in a country that is under Arms Export Controls from the United States, you may only use this for practical purposes and may not use this software in conflict.